Harvesting Sunflower Seeds

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-The best time to harvest sunflower seeds is after they die back completely and the backs are brown.
+The best time to harvest sunflower seeds is after the sunflowers die back completely and the backs of the flower heads turn brown.
+At this stage, the seeds will have fully matured and can be easily dislodged from the head.

 Harvesting Sunflower Seeds the Easy Way